 - Thesis statement – what is the main idea of your dissertation paper?
 What are your claims in reference to the established research questions?

-- This study will investigate the relationship between coffee consumption and productivity.
+- This study will investigate the relationship between a healthy diet and fitness.

-- This study investigates the relationship between coffee consumption and productivity.
+- This study investigates the relationship between a healthy diet and fitness.

 Also read: How to Get Dissertation Deadline Extension – Some Practical Methods.